 - Don’t be afraid to get creative and make a Bulbasaur or a Squirtle.
 Let these Pokemon eggs be the inspiration for a whole set!

-- Use real eggs or plastic ones so they last a lot longer–keep the fun going forever!
-We like using the plastic ones because they are going to be handled a lot.
+- Use real eggs or plastic ones so they last a lot longer.
+I like using the plastic ones because they are going to be handled a lot.

 I’m so glad you asked.
 Below is our written tutorial.
 If you’re making a Pokemon crafts for kids playlist on YouTube, here is our Pokemon Easter eggs video tutorial.